A TRIBUTE TO TRAVELLING IN ITS PUREST SENSE, MOTO GUZZI DEDICATES V85 TT TO THOSE MOTORCYCLISTS WHO CANNOT WAIT TO SET OFF

 That Moto Guzzi ability to build superb chassis is once again confirmed with the V85 TT.
 Only the new Moto Guzzi can boast such a solid and precise front end as it enters a corner; only V85 TT is able to give the rider such a sense of control and safety while seeking excitement on the road.
 Much of this is down to the particular layout of the high resistance steel tubular frame, complete with beautiful rider footpeg support plates in die-cast aluminium (with removable rubber for off-road riding).
 As well as being completely new, it has no lower cradle, thus reducing weight while increasing engine clearance from the ground, essential when it comes to off-road riding.
 In pursuit of lightness, rationality and accessibility, it exploits the specific anchorage of the engine to create a rigid structure that restores precision and rigour on the road as well as robustness and the right feel for off-road riding.
 The rear part of the frame is designed to optimise load capacity and offer the passenger two wide and practical grab handles.
 A case can be mounted on the practical rear luggage rack, while optional panniers can be fastened to the sides, for significantly reduced lateral bulk.

 Reduced longitudinal development of the new small block engine allows for a very long swingarm, for safe and intuitive riding.
 The new asymmetric unit in box-type aluminium features a curved left arm, for a very linear exhaust pipe design and a reduction of lateral bulk.
 The right arm of the swingarm houses the new shaft drive transmission.
 V85 TT is the only bike in its segment to use shaft drive transmission, prioritised over a chain drive because it makes no mess and requires no maintenance.
-The single shock absorber with variable spring stiffness allows great progressivity, thanks to its inclined position too.
-Its lateral position facilitates access to the hydraulic and spring preload adjustments, thus allowing free space for the exhaust system layout, allowing also the positioning of any side bags closer to the bike.
+The single shock absorber with variable stiffness spring allows for great progression, also thanks to its tilted position.
+Its lateral position also facilitates access to the hydraulic and spring pre-load adjustments, freeing up space in terms of the exhaust system layout and allowing for any panniers to be fitted more tightly to the bike.
 The suspension offers very generous wheel travel (equal to 170 mm for both wheels) for satisfying off-road use, thanks also to significant engine ground clearance of 210 mm (the engine protected by an aluminium sump guard), while also ensuring comfort on the road.
 The fork (with 41 mm stanchions) and shock with separate tank are both adjustable in terms of shock preload and hydraulic rebound.
 The braking system is of superior quality, comprising a double 320 mm steel front disc with two radial-mounted Brembo callipers with 4 opposed pistons, connected to the pump at the handlebar with metal trellis tubing.
 At the rear is a 260 mm steel floating calliper with 2 pistons.
-The unit is controlled by a multimap Continental ABS system that can be disabled for the more demanding off-road stretches.
+The unit is controlled by a multimap Continental ABS system that can be disabled at the rear wheel and that has dedicated front wheel calibration for the more demanding off-road stretches.
 The spoked wheels mount 17” and 19” tyres (respectively 150/70-17 and 110/80-19), measurements that will also satisfy off-road enthusiasts.
 For the same reason, Moto Guzzi V85 TT is available with both high performance road-going Metzeler Tourance Next tyres and the more grooved Michelin Anakee Adventure tyres suitable for off-road use.

 The V85 TT introduces a new Moto Guzzi engine.
 Its configuration mirrors that of all Moto Guzzi bikes in production today: an air-cooled transverse 90° V twin with OHV distribution and two valves per cylinder, the pride and tradition of the Mandello Eagle.
 Engine capacity is 853 cc, thanks to a bore to stroke ratio of 84 x 77 mm.
 The most modern of all engines in the range, it can boast specific power of almost 100 HP/litre.
 Thanks to its complete new design and the use of materials generally destined for race bikes, such as titanium, the new "eight and a half" is able to deliver a maximum power of 80 HP, as well as an impressive maximum torque value of 80 Nm at 5,000 rpm, with 90% of the torque already available at 3,750 rpm, in keeping with the tradition of the Mandello twin, which has always offered excellent drive even at very low revs.
 This is the first Moto Guzzi small block engine that can easily reach 8000 rpm, an aspect that showcases its modern and exuberant nature.